- Aquatics

 Avian botulism

-With rising temperatures and more sporadic rainfall we are likely to see more outbreaks of the disease in the future.
+With rising temperatures and more sporadic rainfall we're likely to see more outbreaks of the disease in the future.

 About

 Avian botulism is a disease that causes paralysis in birds and often kills them.
-The disease is caused by Clostridium botulinum, a bacteria that is present year round in the environment.
-When environmental factors such as low water levels, low oxygen levels in ponds/ waterways, poor water quality/pollution and warm temperatures combine, the bacteria can multiply quickly to toxic levels.
+The disease is caused by Clostridium botulinum, a bacteria that's around in the environment all year round.
+When low water levels, low oxygen levels in ponds and waterways, poor water quality/pollution and warm temperatures combine, the bacteria can quickly reach toxic levels.

-Birds contract avian botulism when they eat maggots which have fed on the bacteria.
-Freshwater fish and eels are also susceptible to poisoning when the bacteria reach toxic levels.
+Birds contract avian botulism when they eat maggots that have fed on the bacteria.
+Freshwater fish and eels can also be poisoned when the bacteria reach toxic levels.

 A severe outbreak of avian botulism can kill hundreds of birds, eels and fish.
 The outbreak usually declines once cooler weather and rainfall arrives.